sjinno/sjinno.github.io/content/blog/nvm.md

 +++
-title = "nvm: Node Version Manager" date = 2021-08-13
+title = "Node Version Manager" date = 2021-08-13
 [taxonomies]
 tags = ["nvm"]
+categories = ["programming"]

 +++

 You can get nvm here: <https://github.com/nvm-sh/nvm>

 \

 - Check which version of node you currently use

 ```bash
 nvm current
 ```

 - List all versions of node you have installed on your machine

 ```bash
 nvm ls
 ```

 - Install a specific version of node

 ```bash
 nvm install 14.17.5